 A Server Certificate SHOULD include Subject and/or SubjectAltName fields listing its known DNS names and IP addresses which are included in the LWM2M Server URI resources of endpoints.
 A Client SHOULD check that these fields of the Certificate match the URI used to register with the Server.
 The Client SHOULD also verify that the Certificate is signed by the indicated Issuer.

+This security mode does not require a pre-existing trust relationship between the LWM2M Client and LWM2M Server, nor between a LWM2M Bootstrap Server and a LWM2M Server.
+However, all entities MUST have a trust relationship with the CA(s) that issued the certificates used in LWM2M Servers and Clients.

 Access Control